Bismuth-Consultancy-BV/MLOPs/README.md

 Both of the above varibles can be changed in the `MLOPS.json` to suit your preference.

 # Troubleshooting
 - If you get an error saying "Torch not compiled with CUDA enabled".
 Uninstall CUDA, restart your PC and hit the `Install Dependencies` shelf button again.
+If you have Octane installed as a plugin for Houdini, try disabling that as well.
 - If you get an error similar to: "Unexpected self.size(-1) must be divisible by 4 to view Byte as Float (different element sizes), but got 2683502, <class 'RuntimeError'>".
 Try deleting the model cache in `$MLOPS_MODELS/cache/[your model]` and try again.
 This is likely caused by a corrupt cache.

 # Notes